campbell000/blog/content/articles/running-wsl2-on-bootcamp.md

 Press any key to continue...
 ```

-You'll get this error when you mac hardware doesn't support CPU virtualization, which is odd because most macs made in the past 7 years or so support it.
+You'll get this error when you mac hardware doesn't support CPU virtualization, which is odd because most macs since 2010 certainly *do* support it.
 It turns out that this feature needs to be enabled by the BIOS, and can only be enabled on the MacOS side.
 So you may run into this error, for example, if you've booted into windows from power-on.

 To fix this, boot into MacOS, open a terminal, and run `sysctl -a | grep machdep.cpu.features`.
 Ensure that you get a response from that command (You should see "VMX" in the response.
 That is the hardware feature you need).